openid/OpenYOLO-Spec/common/operations.md

-To prevent automatic sign-in loops, where a user signs out and is inadvertently signed back in again automatically by a credential retrieve request, the `requireUserMediation` flag can be set to true.
+To prevent automatic sign-in loops, where a user signs out and is inadvertently signed back in again automatically by a credential retrieve request, the `require_user_mediation` flag can be set to true.
 If absent from the request message, this is assumed to be false.
 When true, and one or more credentials are available, the provider MUST require an explicit credential selection from the user, even if only one option is available.
 This